 The size of the sensor inside a digital camera is one of the key determinants of image quality.
 All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
 On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Nikon D5300 features an APS-C sensor and the Sony A7 III a full frame sensor.
 The sensor area in the A7 III is 131 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 Even though the A7 III has a larger sensor, both cameras offer the same resolution of 24 megapixels.
 This implies that the A7 III has a lower pixel density and larger individual pixels (with a pixel pitch of 5.94μm versus 3.91μm for the D5300), which gives it a potential advantage in terms of light gathering capacity.
 In addition, the A7 III is much more recent (by 4 years and 4 months) than the D5300, and its sensor will have benefitted from technological advances during this time.
-Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.
+Coming back to sensor resolution, it should be mentioned that the D5300 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The A7 III has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during live view operation.